A Decision Procedure for a Theory of Finite Sets with Finite Integer Intervals: Proofs

-$m^i-k^i+1 < q$, $\Size(\dot{A}_i,q) \land \dot{A}_i \subseteq [k^i,m^i]$ is trivially unsatisfiable.
+$m^i-k^i+1 < q_i$, $\Size(\dot{A}_i,q_i) \land \dot{A}_i \subseteq [k^i,m^i]$ is trivially unsatisfiable.

-\item $0 \leq p \land (\bigwedge_{j=1}^{p+1} x_p \notin \dot{A}_i \land k^i \leq x_p \leq m^i) \land \Size(\dot{A}_i,m^i-k^i+1 - p)$ \begin{enumerate} \item $\bigwedge_{j=1}^{p+1} k^i \leq x_p \leq m^i$ implies that there are $p+1$ elements in $[k^i,m^i]$. \item $\Size(\dot{A}_i,m^i-k^i+1-p) \land \dot{A}_i \subseteq [k^i,m^i]$ implies that there are $m^i-k^i+1-p$ elements in $[k^i,m^i]$. \item $\bigwedge_{j=1}^{p+1} x_p \notin \dot{A}_i$ implies that the $p+1$ elements of \ref{i:p+1} are disjoint from the $m^i-k^i+1-p$ elements of \ref{i:m-k+1-p}. \item Then, there are $p+1+m^i-k^i+1-p = m^i-k^i+2$ elements in $[k^i,m^i]$ when its cardinality is $m^i-k^i+1$. \end{enumerate} \end{enumerate}
+\item $0 \leq p \land (\bigwedge_{j=1}^{p+1} x_j \notin \dot{A}_i \land k^i \leq x_j \leq m^i) \land \Size(\dot{A}_i,m^i-k^i+1 - p)$ \begin{enumerate} \item $\bigwedge_{j=1}^{p+1} k^i \leq x_j \leq m^i$ implies that there are $p+1$ elements in $[k^i,m^i]$. \item $\Size(\dot{A}_i,m^i-k^i+1-p) \land \dot{A}_i \subseteq [k^i,m^i]$ implies that there are $m^i-k^i+1-p$ elements in $[k^i,m^i]$. \item $\bigwedge_{j=1}^{p+1} x_j \notin \dot{A}_i$ implies that the $p+1$ elements of \ref{i:p+1} are disjoint from the $m^i-k^i+1-p$ elements of \ref{i:m-k+1-p}. \item Then, there are $p+1+m^i-k^i+1-p = m^i-k^i+2$ elements in $[k^i,m^i]$ when its cardinality is $m^i-k^i+1$. \end{enumerate} \end{enumerate}

-If any of the above makes \eqref{eq:notminsol} unsatisfiable, any solution larger than the minimal will not change that because 1-4 are implied by $\Phi_1 \land \Phi_2$ and so any of its solutions will imply the same. \end{proof}
+If any of the above makes \eqref{eq:notminsol} unsatisfiable, any solution larger than the considered minimum solution will not change that because (1)-(3) are implied by $\Phi_1 \land \Phi_2$ and so any of its solutions will imply the same. \end{proof}

 The next is the proof of Theorem \ref{termination-glob}.